Alirayyan001/FYP/README.md

 But idea needs to be finalised.
 We have to add more modules if want to stick to same idea.
 Created Account on Github and COLAB.
+Discussed new fyp idea with Sir Sadaqat Ali.
+New idea is Automated Metrobus Ticketing System.